 Home Health Partnership

-Home Health Partnership - Through an innovative partnership with a local home health agency, MedStar and the agency collaborate to provide effective after-hours episodic care for the agency's patients, and to notify the agency's on-call nurse in the event of a 9-1-1 call to a patient enrolled in this program.
-Working together, the agency staff and the MedStar Mobile Health Paramedic (MHP) determine the most appropriate care for a patient on the agency's service.
-Since program inception, 1,375 patients in the MedStar service area have been enrolled.
-Of these, 1,034 accessed the 9-1-1 system and MedStar had a specially trained MHP on scene as a co-responder for 496 calls.
-With the MHP on scene, care was coordinated with the agency on-call nurse and only 199 (40.1%) required transport to the ED.
-Additionally, the agency requested a MedStar MHP to an episodic request on 290 occasions and only 28 (9.7%) required transport to the ED.
+Through an innovative partnership with local home health agencies, MedStar and the agencies collaborate to provide effective after-hours episodic care for the agency’s patients, and to notify the agency’s on-call nurse in the event of a 9-1-1 call to a patient enrolled in this program.
+Working together, the agency staff and the MedStar Mobile Health Paramedic (MHP) determine the most appropriate care for a patient on the agency’s service.
+Since program inception, 2,650 patients in the MedStar service area have been enrolled.
+Of these, 1,901 accessed the 9-1-1 system and MedStar had a specially trained MHP on scene as a co-responder for 987 calls.
+With the MHP on scene, care was coordinated with the agency’s on-call nurse and only 714 (72.3%) required transport to the ED.
+Additionally, agencies requested a MedStar MHP to an episodic request on 454 occasions and only 27 (5.9%) required transport to the ED.